eszabo12/CSCI499_NaturalLanguageforInteractiveAI/hw2/REPORT.md

  - I also set the context window to 1, and used the same embed dim

 ### In vitro
+val acc: 0.00013646157458424568
   - I needed to decide whether to evaluate the in-vitro accuracy with the actual tokens or the one-hot-encoded, 3000 more dimensional versions of the target words.
 I decided to use the one-hot encoded versions and pytorch's bitwise operators to compare the values at each index.
- - I got an accuracy score of 0.272372... in vitro for the task. this metric seems pretty high, but can be explained by the fact that my training set is very large and the model learned the features of the train set well by the time this was assessed.
+  -
 ### In vivo
  - after the model was trained, this was how it performed on the analogy tasks:
 Evaluating downstream performance on analogy task over 1309 analogies...